 You might also be interested in:

 NASA scientists have taken a "snapshot" picture of the oldest light in the universe.
-The picture shows what is left of light given off during the big bang.
-The light is over 13 billion years...more
+The image shows the remains of light emitted during the big bang, which is now microwave energy.
+The light...more